 The King Shepherd was developed in 1990 by Americans, Shelley Watts-Cross and David Turkheimer.
 The breed is still considered to be in development.

-This hybrid is a mixture of German Shepherds with other breeds, including the Great Pyrenees, Alaskan Malamute, and sometimes the Shiloh.
+*This hybrid is a mixture of German Shepherds with other breeds, including the Alaskan Malamute, Shiloh Shepherd, and sometimes the Great Pyrenees.
 Breeders wanted to create a dog similar in nature and appearance to the German Shepherd, but larger and with fewer genetic health concerns.

 While the hybrid was in development in the early 1990s, it was not officially established until 1995 when a King Shepherd breed club was created.